 A narrow alley featuring colorful buildings with green shutters reaching up towards the sky, captured from below.

-The steep steps leading to the Basilica of Saint-Michel give Menton’s old town its dramatic skyline.
+The steep steps leading to the Basilica of Saint-Michel-Archange give Menton’s old town its dramatic skyline.
 A climb well worth the effort.

 A narrow alley with colorful houses and potted plants lining the walls.
 Shuttered windows highlight the old charm.